Skip to main content

 Students must petition the department to substitute courses taken in another department or institution for courses required by the Department of Theatre and Dance.
 The following procedures and guidelines will help students with the transfer petition process.

-First, review the Department of Theatre and Dance residency requirement.
-It is generally a good idea to petition a course before taking it.
-The Department of Theatre and Dance undergraduate coordinator will review petitions for all transfer courses.
-Students may obtain a General Undergraduate Student Petition form on TritonLink.
+The Department of Theatre and Dance head of undergraduate studies will review petitions for all transfer courses.
+Students may obtain an undergraduate student petition form on TritonLink.
 A detailed syllabus for the course to be evaluated must be attached to the completed petition form.
-Any petition relating to courses within the Department of Theatre and Dance should be dropped off at the main office during normal business hours.
+Any petition relating to courses within the Department of Theatre and Dance should be submitted to tdadvising@ucsd.edu.

 Transfer credits must be accepted by the Admissions Office at the appropriate level and for the appropriate number of units for the substitution to be effective.
 Upper-division credit cannot be given for lower-division work.
 Course work done at a junior college can only transfer to UC San Diego as lower-division credit.